Why and what is the Cool VL Viewer ?

 What operating systems and what hardware are supported ?

 You will find Linux and Windoze builds on this site, and MacOS X builds can be found in the Latest MacOS X Releases section of the forum (they have been built by Hyang Zhao and Guru Coyote in the past, and Kathrine Jansma is now providing builds: thanks and kudos must go to them for their contribution).
-The viewer should run on any Linux system with glibc v2.8 (and stdlibc++ v6.0.10) or newer installed and on any Windows system from XP SP3 (or XP 64bits) upwards.
+The viewer should run on any Linux system with glibc v2.11.1 and libstdc++ v6.0.13 or newer installed (glibc v2.8 and libstdc++ v6.0.10 for the Cool VL Viewer v1.26.4) and on any Windows system from XP SP3 (or XP 64bits) upwards.

 As for the hardware, the Cool VL Viewer uses SSE2 (because the Mesh code requires it); it won't work on CPUs without SSE2 (Pentium 3 or Athlon XP, for example).